 The employer and main contractor on site are responsible for the health, safety and security of construction workers, and members of the public, while the work is taking place.

 Example: A construction company was recently fined £48,000 and ordered to pay costs of £3,443 when an HSE inspector found unsafe working at height practices during a routine inspection – despite a worker having fallen from height on the site a few days earlier.

 You can read a wide range of similar examples on the SHP website.

 What are your obligations towards contractors?

 With such a high proportion of contractors within the construction and industrial industries, it’s important to consider their safety and wellbeing, too.

 Do your contractors adhere to health and safety policies and procedures on- and off-site?
 Do you understand your obligations toward contractors?
 What are your responsibilities?

 We’ve answered all of this, and more.
-Take a look at our article: Health & Safety for Contractors.
+Take a look at our guide: Health & Safety for Contractors.